FRASER COAST PLANTS

 Long Description

 Eucalyptus tereticornis +/- E. siderophloia and Corymbia intermedia open forest to woodland.
 Corymbia tessellaris, Lophostemon suaveolens and Melaleuca quinquenervia frequently occur and often form a low tree layer.
-Other species present in scattered patches or low densities include Angophora leiocarpa, E. exserta, E. grandis, C. trachyphloia, C. citriodora subsp. variegata, E. latisinensis, E. tindaliae, E. racemosa and Melaleuca sieberi.
-E. seeana may be present south of Landsborough and Livistona decora may occur in scattered patches or low densities in the Glenbar SF and Wongi SF areas.
+Other species present in scattered patches or low densities include Angophora leiocarpa, E. exserta, E. grandis, E. latisinensis, E. tindaliae, E. racemosa and Melaleuca sieberi.
+Corymbia trachyphloia and/or C. citriodora subsp. variegata may dominate on areas of Pleistocene alluvia.
+Eucalyptus seeana may be present south of Landsborough and Livistona decora may occur in scattered patches or low densities in the Glenbar SF and Wongi SF areas.
 Occurs on Quaternary alluvial plains and drainage lines along coastal lowlands.
 Rainfall usually exceeds 1000mm/y.
-(BVG1M: 16c)_x000D_ _x000D_ Vegetation communities in this regional ecosystem include: _x000D_ 12.3.11a: Open forest of Eucalyptus tereticornis and/or E. siderophloia, Lophostemon confertus with vine forest understorey.
+Contains Palustrine.
+(BVG1M: 16c).
+Vegetation communities in this regional ecosystem include: 12.3.11a: Open forest of Eucalyptus tereticornis and/or E. siderophloia, Lophostemon confertus with vine forest understorey.
 Other canopy species include Corymbia intermedia, Araucaria cunninghamii and Agathis robusta.
 Frequently occurring understorey species include Flindersia spp., Lophostemon suaveolens, L. confertus, Cupaniopsis parvifolia, Acronychia spp., Alphitonia excelsa and Acacia disparrima subsp. disparrima.
 Occurs on sub-coastal Quaternary alluvial plains.
 Rainfall usually exceeds 1000mm/y.
-Floodplain (other than floodplain wetlands).
-(BVG1M: 16c)_x000D_ 12.3.11b: Eucalyptus tereticornis and/or E. racemosa subsp. racemosa +/- E. siderophloia, Lophostemon suaveolens, E. seeana, E. fibrosa subsp. fibrosa, E. propinqua and Angophora leiocarpa open forest usually with a dense shrub layer dominated by Melaleuca nodosa.
+Not a Wetland.
+(BVG1M: 16c).
+12.3.11b: Eucalyptus tereticornis and/or E. racemosa subsp. racemosa +/- E. siderophloia, Lophostemon suaveolens, E. seeana, E. fibrosa subsp. fibrosa, E. propinqua and Angophora leiocarpa open forest usually with a dense shrub layer dominated by Melaleuca nodosa and/or Leptospermum polygalifolium.
 Occurs on Quaternary alluvium usually higher Pleistocene plains and terraces.
 Rainfall usually exceeds 1000mm/y.
-Contains palustrine wetland (e.g. in swales).
-(BVG1M: 16c)
+Contains Palustrine.
+(BVG1M: 16c).

 Distribution Map